Maccabipedia/MaccabipediaCalendar/README.md

 1. Clone the repo

-2. Create file .env, insert your calendar id and save it in repo directory:
+2. Create .env file, insert your calendar id and save it in repo directory:
 ```env
 calendar_id = 'your_calendar_id'
 ```